 What is cholesterol?

-It is needed for a number of bodily processes including the production of hormones, bile acid and vitamin D. It is carried around the body within the bloodstream.
+We need cholesterol for a number of bodily processes including the production of hormones, bile acid and vitamin D. It is carried around the body within the bloodstream.

 Most cholesterol in our bodies is made in the liver, but it's also found in foods of animal origin, such as eggs, offal and shellfish.